localhost433/localhost433.github.io/notes/courses/LING-UA-1/01-intro.md

 ### Descriptivism vs. Prescriptivism
 - Descriptive grammar: description or model of the mental grammar, what speaker know about their language.
-- Prescriptive Grammar: attempts to prescribe what rules of language people should use to speak “properly”.
+- Prescriptive Grammar: attempts to prescribe what rules of language people should use to speak "properly”.

 **Linguists don’t tell people how to speak.
 They observe how people actually speak and try to understand why.**